Galla Placidia: Early life

 Placidia was granted her own household by her father in the early 390s and was thus financially independent while underage.
 She was summoned to the court of her father in Mediolanum (Milan) during 394, and was present at Theodosius' death on 17 January 395.
 She was granted the title of "nobilissima puella" ("most noble girl") during her childhood.

-Placidia spent most of her early years in the household of Stilicho and his wife, Serena.
+Placidia spent most of her early years in the household of Stilicho, foremost military officer in the West, and his wife, Serena.
 She is presumed to have learned weaving and embroidery.
 She might have also been given a classical education.
 Serena was a first cousin of Arcadius, Honorius and Placidia.
 The poem "In Praise of Serena" by Claudian and the Historia Nova by Zosimus clarify that Serena's father was an elder Honorius, a brother to Theodosius I. According to "De Consulatu Stilichonis" by Claudian, Placidia was betrothed to Eucherius, only known son of Stilicho and Serena.
-Her scheduled marriage is mentioned in the text as the third union between Stilicho's family and the Theodosian dynasty, following those of Stilicho to Serena and Maria, their daughter, to Honorius.
+Her scheduled marriage is mentioned in the text as the third union between Stilicho's family and the Theodosian dynasty.

-Stilicho was the magister militum of the Western Roman Empire.
-He was the only known person to hold the rank of "magister militum in praesenti" from 394 to 408 in both the Western and the Eastern Roman Empire.
-He was also titled "magister equitum et peditum" ("Master of the Horse and of Foot"), placing him in charge of both the cavalry and infantry forces of the Western Roman Empire.
-In 408, Arcadius died and was succeeded by his son Theodosius II, only seven years old.
-Stilicho planned to proceed to Constantinople and "undertake the management of the affairs of Theodosius", convincing Honorius not to travel to the East himself.
-Shortly after, Olympius, 'Magister Scrinii', attempted to convince Honorius that Stilicho was in fact conspiring to depose Theodosius II, to replace him with Eucherius.
-Olympius proceeded to lead a military coup d'état which left him in control of Honorius and his court.
-Stilicho was arrested and executed on 22 August 408.
-Eucherius sought refuge in Rome but was arrested there and executed by the eunuchs Arsacius and Tarentius, on imperial orders.
-Honorius appointed Tarentius imperial chamberlain, and gave the next post under him to Arsacius.

-First marriage
+Arcadius died in 408 and was succeeded by his son Theodosius II.
+In August of the same year, Honorius' courtiers convinced him to depose and execute Stilicho, leading to a weakening of the state.
+Eucherius, who had sought refuge in Rome, was also killed.